If you’re looking for a good bodyweight movement to train and work your chest and triceps, then diamond push-ups are it.

 - Once your chest touches the dumbbells, press back up to the starting position, fully extending your arms.

-Diamond Push Up Vs Standard Push Up (Regular Push Up)
+Diamond Push Up Vs Standard Push Up

 It’s the question on all of our minds.
 What is the deal with diamond push-ups vs regular push-ups?
 Are they actually that different?

 In a regular push-up, you have your hands fairly far apart, and they rest just outside your shoulders.
-During Standard Push up, there is greater activation of the pectoralis muscles than the triceps brachii.
+During Standard Push up, there is greater activation of the chest muscles than the triceps brachii.